Search Course Listings

 This course will prepare Juniors for life after RISD and the start of their professional careers.
 With a focus on discovering and articulating each individual's personal goals, students will develop strategies to put them on course towards a fulfilling, sustainable and growth-oriented career.
 Students will be engaged with many of the concerns a practicing designer faces, financial, social, legal and other-wise as they navigate the various industries, they derive their livelihood from.
 A primary concern of the course will be developing skills and materials that students can use in the pursuit of opportunities, including a resume and website.
 Additionally, guest speakers will provide students access to experts in relevant fields including: licensing, media and publishing, retail and legal.

-Majors are pre-registered for this course by the department.
+Students are pre-registered for this course by the department; registration is not available in Workday.
 Enrollment is limited to Junior Furniture Design Students.

 Major Requirement | BFA Furniture Design